 Shana R. Spindler, PhD

-Please send questions and comments to Shana.Spindler@gmail.com.
-We appreciate the feedback!
+We love to hear from you!
+Please send your questions and comments to our editor at Shana.Spindler@gmail.com.